MattRoger/Spoiler-Alert/README.md

 * JavaScript
 * jQuery

-### Installation
+## Installation
+* :trident: Fork it
+* :sheep: Clone it
-simply do an npm install and create a .env file containing your omdb key
+* do an npm install
+* create a .env file containing your omdb key

+## API Reference

 ### Made By
 Nick Cooper, Jaimee Razee, and Matt Roger